THE ORIGINS OF THE PRACTICE

 We may expect that the smaller the sample group the more the frequency

-would fluctuate - for example a group the size of an extended family
+would fluctuate - a group the size of an extended family

 infancy sometimes with masturbation at beginning of puberty sometimes

-This all adds up to an extremely high periodical incidence.
-With a basic background scientific figure of 10% we could expect in small groups a fluctuation of between 0% and 100%
+This all adds up to the possibility of an extremely high periodical incidence.
+With a basic background scientific figure of 10% in small groups we could expect a fluctuation of between 0% and 100%

-When viewed on an objective time scale, the modern man might correctly
+When viewed on an objective time scale, the modern scientific man might correctly

 dismiss localised and specific high frequencies as unrelated and meaningless.